Tromso in the fall with foliage colors

 Pastel colors of Tromso in the early morning light in winter with faint sunrise light and snow covered houses

 Winter is the peak period for travel in Tromso, hands down, as people flock from around the world to live out their Arctic dreams.
+Throughout the winter season, the Northern Lights are one of the main draws for travelers.

-You’ll find that minibus Northern lights tours operate virtually every evening, as they will drive as far as needed to escape any bad weather and give you the best chance of seeing the Northern lights.
+You’ll find that minibus Northern lights tours operate every evening.
+They will drive as far as needed to escape any bad weather and give you the best chance of seeing the Northern lights.
+In my personal experience, that meant driving all the way over to Finland on one particularly cloudy night!

 November